ryan-mcclue/ryan-mcclue/src/knowledge.md

 - If in C/C++ can extract flash and RAM requirements for that.
   If python, probably need to run embedded Linux, pay a size cost power penalty for that if it's unnecessary.

+embedded systems special purpose, constrained, often real time (product may be released in regulated environment standardsd, e.g. automotive, rail, defence, medical etc.) challenges are testabilty and software/hardware comprimises for optimisation problem solving, e.g. bit-banging or cheap mcu, external timer or in-built timer, adding hardware increases power consumption, e.g. ray tracing card or just rasterisation, big.LITTLE clusters
+1/4 scalar performance for 1/2 power consumption good tradeoff

+May compile for different architectures in embedded for different product lines e.g. low-end fit bit, high-end fitbit

+A good rule of thumb is to pick hardware with at least twice the resources (RAM, flash, CPU cycles etc) you estimate will be required.

 Often case thinking about what peripherals can be multiplexed to get more I/O pins.
 I/O lines typically either control lines (SPI), IRQ line and power control line (for proper sequencing) Most I/Os don't involve a lot of CPU time: